vaubarth/ds2025/web/docs/principles/technical_values.md

 We ship single binaries or docker containers - except for docker, no dependencies should be needed on a system.

 ## Composable workflows
 We create individual, small tools that do a great job.
-We favor CLIs over complex GUIs Every tool is designed to be integrated into larger flows.
+We favor CLIs over complex GUIs.
+Every tool is designed to be integrated into larger flows.
 This does not mean that we force tools to be tiny, but it means that they are always composable and targeted.